xcat2/xcat-core/docs/source/guides/admin-guides/basic_concepts/xcat_object/index.rst

     node        notification  osdistro    osdistroupdate  osimage
     policy      rack          route       site            zone

-This section will introduce you several important types of object to give you an overview of how the object looks like and how to manipulate them.
+This section will introduce you to several important types of objects and give you an overview of how to view and manipulate them.

 You can get the detail description of each object by ``man <object type>`` e.g. ``man node``.